-The other information comprises the information included in the Statement of Accounts 2019/20, other than the financial statements and our auditor's report thereon.
-The Executive Director of Resources is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts set out on pages 3 to 28 and 173 to 184, other than the financial statements and our auditor's report thereon.
+The Executive Director of Resources is responsible for the other information contained within the Statement of Accounts.